giovaz94/isee-project-2023-2024/docs/report.md

 java -jar <path-to-jar>/evasim-<version>-all.jar
 ```

-Alternatively you can build the project using Gradle and run it from the command line:
+Alternatively, you can build the project using Gradle and run it from the command line:

 ```bash
 ./gradlew run